 Associate Director for the Dramatic ArtsMichael was born and raised in Glasgow, Scotland.
 He graduated from the University of Glasgow in Arts and Law (M.A and LL.B.).
 After spending two years as a trainee lawyer, he took a break from the profession and moved to Chicago, where he joined a band, started a theater company, and worked in film production and dance.
 He was cast as a performer in the Chicago production of Blue Man Group, and relocated to New York to join the cast of the off Broadway production.
 He performed in the show for six years, at which point his parents finally accepted that he was not returning to Scotland to become a lawyer.

 At Lang, Michael can be found wherever drama, art, music, engineering, or film are being taught or tinkered with -- and wherever a good story is being told.
-Prior to joining the Lang community four years ago, he worked as a paraprofessional in NYC public schools.
+Prior to landing in the Lang community five years ago, he worked as a paraprofessional in NYC public schools.

 Associate Director for Technology / Engineering & Logic TeacherAfter moving to New York from New Mexico, Jim worked as a web designer before becoming a New York City Teaching Fellow.
 He earned his master’s in teaching mathematics while teaching in NYC public schools, and he has been teaching technology and math for the last 15 years.
-Now in his fourth year at Lang, he teaches our students formal logic, applied logic (programming/software engineering), and engineering.
+Now in his fifth year at Lang, he teaches our students formal logic, applied logic (programming/software engineering), and engineering in our make space.
 Jim believes that by the time his son becomes a father, programming will be as essential a part of every student’s education as math or a second language.

-Associate Director for the Arts / Spanish TeacherMontserrat, in her third year at Lang, is a multidisciplinary, multimedia artist with degrees in Acting and in Arts Education from Chilean universities.
-She is completing her certification as a Teacher of Spanish as a Foreign Language at the Miguel de Cervantes Institute here in NYC.
+Associate Director for the Arts / Spanish TeacherMontserrat, in her fourth year at Lang, is a multidisciplinary, multimedia artist with degrees in Acting and in Arts Education from Chilean universities.
+She recently completed her certification as a Teacher of Spanish as a Foreign Language at the Miguel de Cervantes Institute here in NYC.
 “Montse” is also an Associate Member of the Nettles Artists Collective, with whom she performs regularly.
-She was their assistant director on the original play “Apple Of My Eye,” the first play written and performed by a woman with Down syndrome and currently on tour in the U.S., South America, and Europe.
+She was their assistant director on the original play “Apple Of My Eye,” the first play written and performed by a woman with Down syndrome and later on tour in the U.S., South America, and Europe.
 Nettles' mission is to bring globally diverse voices to the American performing arts scene.

 Katharine D' Oliveira

-Lower School Homeroom TeacherMichele is the Saplings Head Teacher.
+Lower School Homeroom TeacherMichele co-teaches sixth grade at Lang.
 She received her BA in Natural Sciences from the University of Durham (UK), and her master's degree in Elementary Inclusive Education and Teaching Children with Disabilities from Teachers College, Columbia University.
 She also holds a Gifted and Talented Education Certificate from the University of California, Irvine.
-Now in her fourth year at Lang, she feels fortunate to work with such intriguing and inspiring students in a very supportive and forward-thinking environment.
+Now in her Fifth year at Lang, she feels fortunate to work with such intriguing and inspiring students in a very supportive and forward-thinking environment.

 Originally from Hong Kong, Michele spends most of her school breaks traveling around the world to see family and friends.
 She also enjoys skiing, swimming, playing field hockey, and attending music performances.

-Lower School Assistant TeacherAmanda is the Saplings Assistant Teacher at Lang.
+Lower School Homeroom TeacherAmanda co-teaches sixth grade at Lang.
 A bachelor's degree in Psychology from the College of Charleston led to working as an ABA therapist and elementary school TA while beginning graduate school course in her home state of Virginia.
 She moved to New York during the summer of 2014 and quickly found a wonderful fit at Lang, as well as a great graduate program at Hunter – where she is working towards finishing her Masters in Early Childhood Special Education.
-Amanda is in her third year at Lang and has loved having the opportunity to teach students of all ages and to collaborate with talented colleagues.
+Amanda is in her fourth year at Lang and has loved having the opportunity to teach students of all ages and to collaborate with talented colleagues.

 In her free time, Amanda loves to cook, eat delicious food that others cook, run (so she can eat said delicious food), travel, and spend time with family.

-Office ManagerLinda joined The Lang School in August of this year with eight years of office management experience.
+Office ManagerLinda joined the Lang community last school year with eight years of office management experience.
 In her last position, she worked as an office manager/payroll administrator at Twoseven, a creatively led design/build firm in Brooklyn.
 Before that, she worked as a Development Associate at SoBRO, a non-profit community development organization.

 Linda graduated magna cum laude from Molloy College with a Bachelor's in Music Therapy.
 She is a singer-songwriter who sometimes arrives at school with her guitar slung over her shoulder, ready to play a local gig that evening.
 She also enjoys going for runs in the park, traveling with her husband, and hanging out with their cat, Penny, in their home in Brooklyn.